gigasquid/gigasquid.github.io/source/_posts/2016-01-16-book-of-software-miracles.markdown

 _A month after the NPM Node repository burst its banks in the year of 2015, a wondrous creature appeared from the JavaScript ecosystem.
 Found dead after the raging subsided, was in this shape and form and is painted here._

-{% img http://c2.staticflickr.com/2/1662/24070310699_75b80c504b_c.jpg  "Book of Software Miracles Fol.
-187" %}

-_Software Revelations 1300:1-4 - And I saw the Singularity rising out of the Data Lake with ten horns, seven heads, with diadems on its horns._

 For more information about this remarkable book visit [Book of Software Miracles](http://www.taschen.com/pages/en/catalogue/classics/all/03107/facts.the_book_of_miracles.htm)